Preparing your business

 SEQ disaster recovery information

-Financial recovery assistance up to $75,000 is now available for eligible primary producers impacted by the South East Queensland rainfall and flooding event.
-This assistance includes concessional loans of up to $250,000 and essential working capital loans of up to $100,000 at a concessional interest rate, and freight subsidies of up to $5,000.
-Grants of up to $75,000 are available to hire or purchase equipment and materials, clean up, remove debris, replace fencing and other costs associated with the recovery process.
+Financial recovery assistance up to $75,000 is now available for eligible primary producers impacted by the South East Queensland rainfall and flooding event in May 2022.
+This assistance is in addition to concessional loans of up to $250,000 and essential working capital loans of up to $100,000 at a concessional interest rate that are also available for impacted producers, and freight subsidies of up to $5,000.
+The grants can be used to hire or purchase equipment and materials, clean up, remove debris, replace fencing and other costs associated with the recovery process.